Gokul049/OIBSIP_JavaDevelopment_02/README.md

-#💳 Project Report: ATM Interface System in Java
+#💳Project Report: ATM Interface System in Java

-#🎯 Objective
+#🎯Objective

 To simulate a simple ATM banking system using object-oriented principles in Java that allows users to create an account, login securely, deposit money, withdraw cash, transfer funds, and view a mini statement.

-#🛠️ Technologies Used
+#🛠️Technologies Used

 Programming Language: Java